MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 on AWS and connect to it using `kubectl` or `k9s`.

 Today let's learn how to deploy our simple bank API service to this Kubernetes cluster.
-So basically, we have built a docker image for this service and push it to Amazon ECR, and now we want to run this image as a container in the Kubernetes cluster.
+So basically, we have built a Docker image for this service and push it to Amazon ECR, and now we want to run this image as a container in the Kubernetes cluster.
 In order to do so, we will need to create a deployment.

+## Deployment

 Deployment is simply a description of how we want our image to be deployed.
 You can read more about it on the official Kubernetes